pgspider/influxdb_fdw/README.md

 - `IMPORT FOREIGN SCHEMA` should be used to identify foreign tables.
   - If the user defines it manually, it is necessary to use the correct mapping type in the foreign table to avoid some unexpected behavior because of type mismatch or unsupported in InfluxDB.
   - If a user wants to use an unsupported type with InfluxDB data, PostgreSQL's explicit cast functions should be used instead of define column type in foreign table directly.
+- For pattern matching, Regex pattern of Postgres and InfluxDB has some differences.
+For example,
+  - Postgres supports patterns \m, \M but InfluxDB does not.
+  - InfluxDB supports patterns (?U) ungreedy, \Q...\E but Postgres does not.
+If Postgres detects invalid pattern, it will report error.
+Otherwise, FDW will push down the pattern to InfluxDB.
+If InfluxDB detects invalid pattern, it will report error.
+Otherwise, it will search data matching the pattern and return result to user.

 When a query to foreign tables fails, you can find why it fails by seeing a query executed in *InfluxDB* with `EXPLAIN VERBOSE`.